return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

 subpixel_order
     Subpixel order of LCD panels.

+panel_orientation
+    Read only connector property for built-in panels,indicating the orientation of the panel vs the device's casing.
+    \ :c:func:`drm_connector_init`\  sets this to DRM_MODE_PANEL_ORIENTATION_UNKNOWN.
+    When not UNKNOWN this gets used by the drm_fb_helpers to rotate the fb to compensate and gets exported as prop to userspace.

 color_formats
     HDMI Color formats, selects between RGB and YCrCbmodes.
 Used DRM_COLOR_FORMAT\_ defines, which are _not_ the same ones as used to describe the pixel format in framebuffers, and also don't